andrewahn-ubc/feed-forward-neural-network/README.md

+> "What I cannot create, I do not understand" -Richard Feynman

 # Feed-Forward Neural Network

-> "What I cannot create, I do not understand" -Richard Feynman

 A feed-forward neural network built from scratch (ie. using only numpy, no tensorflow or pytorch) as an exercise to learn machine learning.

 ## Background

-There are a lot of tutorials on how to build an NN from scratch but I wanted to challenge myself and derive my own implementation.
+There are a lot of tutorials on how to build an NN from scratch, but I wanted to challenge myself to derive my own implementation.
 I watched [3B1B's series on neural networks](https://youtu.be/aircAruvnKk?si=3YaX6TYLx1CXsgmj) and referenced [Michael Nielson's online textbook](http://neuralnetworksanddeeplearning.com/) to get a theoretical understanding of NNs.

 ## Implementation Details